alex-cartwright1/TastyFwdFactor/README.md

 ### 3. Prepare a watchlist CSV

 The app expects a CSV file with a `TICKER` header in the first column.
-By default it looks for `full.csv` in the same directory as `main.py`.
-You can point it at any CSV via **Filters & Scan Settings** in the GUI.
+I have included a list of tickers with options traded on the CBOE (around ~5000) called full.csv.
+By default the script will use these, however feel free to use any list you want, provided it is in the below format:

 Example: